-Join George Maestri for an in-depth discussion in this video Cycling motion data: Creating cycles, part of Up and Running with MotionBuilder.
+Join George Maestri for an in-depth discussion in this video Cycling motion data: Creating cycles, part of Learning MotionBuilder.

 - Once we have our character walking in place,…we can cycle the animation.…Now, when we cycle the animation,…we need to pick the point where the cycle…probably happens the easiest.…Now, when you have motion-captured data,…a lot of times the cycles don't sync up exactly,…so it kind of just takes a keen eye…and some practice to figure out…where the best cycle point is.…Now, I've kind of played with this before,…so, for me, it looks like the…best cycle points are starting at 40 here.…